My Cat Can’t Walk - Causes And Solutions

-Have you noticed that all of a sudden my cat can’t walk?
+Have you noticed your cat suddenly can’t walk?
 Are you wondering about the common causes that may explain why your cat can’t walk or why your cat is struggling to walk?
-Although the reasons that cause this difficulty are not always serious, it is usually necessary to go to your veterinarian in order to prescribe the appropriate treatment.
-This treatment is only possible to prescribe once you have discovered the cause that prevents proper ambulation in cats.
+Although the reasons that cause this difficulty are not always serious, we risk permanent cat paralysis if we do not seek veterinary treatment.
+This treatment is only possible to prescribe once the cause that prevents proper ambulation in cats is diagnosed.

 Sometimes recovery may require surgery, hence the importance of veterinary consultation.
 In this way, if your cat walks weird or cannot walk at all, do not hesitate to consult a specialist.
-For more about ‘why my cat can’t walk without falling over’ or ‘why my cat can’t walk’, keep reading here at AnimalWised.
+For more about why my cat can’t walk without falling over or why my cat can’t walk at all, keep reading at AnimalWised.

 My cat can’t walk on her back legs

 Before we begin to explain the reasons why a cat can’t walk or stand, we need to pay attention to the characteristics of this impediment.
+The type of cat paralysis will help a vet diagnose the specific problem.
 A cat can suffer paralysis when it stops walking altogether.
-This problem, more common in the hind legs, completely prevents them from moving.
-Therefore, your cat will not be able to walk or stand.
+This problem is more common in the hind legs than the forelimbs and can completely prevent them from moving.
+Your cat will not be able to walk or even stand.

-Are your cat’ back legs collapsing?
-Other times, a cat cannot walk because its legs fail, more commonly, the cat’s hind legs.
-In these cases the weakness is obvious.
-You may notice that your cat stand but falls or cannot move at all.
-Sometimes this succeeds but with strange movements such as , raising the legs abnormally or your cat moving its legs in circles.
-Other times difficulty of mobility occurs because the cat is suffering from tremors, tics or convulsions throughout its body.
+If your cat's back legs are collapsing, we see it happens more commonly in their hind legs.
+In these cases, the weakness is obvious.
+You may notice your cat try to stand, but falls or cannot move at all.
+When they do succeed in walking, they may make strange movements such as raising the legs abnormally or the cat walks in circles.
+Other times, difficulty in mobility occurs because the cat is suffering from tremors, tics or convulsions throughout their body.

 Paralysis in cats

-Paralysis in cats causes can include an accident, an impact, a dog attack attack or a steep fall.
-This occurs when there is an affectation of the vertebral column, affecting the nervous system’s communication with the legs.
+The causes of cat paralysis can include an accident, being hit with something, a dog attack attack or a steep fall.
+This occurs when the spinal column is affected, impairing the nervous system’s communication with the legs.
 This interruption can cause immobility in your cat’s legs.
-These injuries can also cause more serious injuries, therefore, if you notice that your cat is struggling to walk, immediate veterinarian consultation is necessary.
+These incidents can also cause life threatening injuries, so going to a vet immediately is imperative.
 Make sure to always handle your cat with care in order not to worsen any injury.

-In general, when it comes to a paralysis due to trauma, your cat will try to move as if unharmed, dragging its legs behind its body.
+In general, paralysis due to trauma means your cat will try to move as if unharmed.
+You will likely see them dragging their legs behind their body.
 Does your cat drag its hind legs or front legs?

-An x-ray or a resonance can give us information about the state of your cat’s vertebral column.
-Treatment will depend on the damage.
+An x-ray or an MRI can give us information about the state of your cat’s vertebral column.
+Treatment will depend on the extent of the damage.
 Medication, rehabilitation or surgery may be required.
 A cat suffering from paralysis can recover or maintain sequelae, depending on the case’s specifics.

-To prevent paralysis in cats, make sure your cat avoids open windows and outside danger.
+To prevent paralysis in cats, make sure your cat avoids open windows and does not have access to great heights.
 You can opt for placing mosquito nets on your windows to avoid falls.